3sIT/k8scheck/docs/examples.rst

 Container logs on test error
 ----------------------------

-In the above example, you got to see different log output that kubetest could provide.
-In addition to logging out the actions that kubetest performs (and at the "debug" level, the Kubernetes objects themselves), kubetest can also get logs out of the running contianers for the test.
+In the above example, you got to see different log output that k8scheck could provide.
+In addition to logging out the actions that k8scheck performs (and at the "debug" level, the Kubernetes objects themselves), k8scheck can also get logs out of the running contianers for the test.

 The caveat here is that it will only get logs for containers that are running.
 In the example